Miguel Mariano Gómez: Post-presidency

 Gómez left Cuba for the United States, but later returned to Cuba in 1939.
-In 1940, he ran for the mayorlty of Havana again, but lost to Raul Menocal.
+In 1940, he ran for the mayoralty of Havana again, but lost to Raul Menocal.
 He then retired from public life and died in Havana in 1950 at the age of 61 following a long illness.

+In 1951, Representative Manuel Dorta-Duque proposed the Moral Rehabilitation Law of Miguel Mariano Gómez Arias, thus annulling the sentence that dismissed him as President of the Republic.
+Although Gómez Arias died months before the approval of this law, his dignity was restored to the Cuban people.